bvinothraj/django-fullstack-tips/css/tip1.md

 **Option 2: Using custom property**
 This option requires use of Javascript to set the text to custom property.
 Using CSS function **var** and custom property "--characters" we can create the same effect.

+We get a more realistic effect here as the animation-timing-function has the number of intervals set with the character length of the string.

   ![Typewriting effect](../images/type3.gif)